 The Course design was then adjusted in the late 1950’s when the existing 15th,16th and 17th holes were added.

-In 1976 under the guidance of 3 times Open Champion Sir Henry Cotton and his design partner Alex Swan the addition of the existing 8th,9th,11th & 12th bringing all holes onto the same side of the B9033 with the 4 holes remaining on the clubhouse side of the road forming a small four hole layout.
+In 1976 under the guidance of Alex Swan & 3 times Open Champion Sir Henry Cotton also offering comment the addition of the existing 8th,9th,11th & 12th brought all holes onto the same side of the B9033 with the 4 holes remaining on the clubhouse side of the road forming a small four hole layout.
 Gordon Moir was a member of the greens staff during this period and has since went on to hold very senior roles in the world of greenkeeping and is now the Vice President of BIGGA.
 The club purchased 34 acres from Lady Saltoun in 1994 for £15500 and created in Conjunction with design input from Jack Pressley, who was a distinguished Scottish International and contested the Scottish Amateur Championship in 1947 an additional 5 holes to add to the 4 hole layout which was opened for Play on what is now known as the Rosehill course in 1996.

 Fraserburgh has had the privilege to have had many accomplished golfers over the years, the more recent successes are Jordan Findlay who won the British Boys Championship in 2004 at Conwy Golf club and narrowly missed out on making it back to back victories again in 2005 losing out in the final at Hunstanton.